 - Add the chopped ginger and green chillies in pressure cooker.

 - Saute for about 20 seconds.

-- Add salt as required and 3 tbsp water.
+- Add salt as required and 3 tablespoons water.
+Mix well.
 Close the pressure cooker tightly with its lid.